Diversity mitigates polarization and consensus in opinion dynamics: Effect of neutral region

-In a population the individuals can attain attractive attitude ($K_1$) if their opinions lie in the latitude of acceptance (when $|\theta_j -\theta_i|<A$) or repulsive attitude ($K_2$) if the opinions belong to the latitude of rejection (when $|\theta_j -\theta_i|>B$), in addition there could also be interactions that are neither positive nor negative in attitude.
-To incorporate such interactions we introduce latitude of non-commitment in our model such that the differences in opinions lying in the range $A< |\theta_j -\theta_i|<B$ where $B-A \neq 0$ ($A<B$ ) falls in the latitude of non-commitment shown with yellow region in Fig.~\ref{fig:fig1}(b).
-The pair of individuals for which phase differences lie in this neutral range do not interact i.e $K_{ij}=0$ (Eq.~\eqref{eq:eq2}).
-We fix the region of non-commitment and increase the limiters $A$ (or $B$ ) to their full extent in the forward direction and then backwards.
+Eq.~\eqref{eq:eq36} gives the order parameter of the system for a particular value of $A$ and $B$, $K_{ij}$ is taken from the simulation of Eqs.~\eqref{eq:eq1}-\eqref{eq:eq2}.
+We fix the region of non-commitment and increase the limiters $B$ (or $A$ ) to their full extent in the forward direction and then backwards.
 We consider the dependent runs in order to capture the potential tipping points and hysteresis loops.
-The upper panel in Fig.~\ref{fig:fig11} presents the results for $B-A=0.2\pi$ meaning out of the total range of phase differences, 20 $\%$ is occupied by the neutral region.
-We start with the parameters $A=0$ and $B=0.2\pi$ and increment $A$ and $B$ maintaining the neutral region at $ B-A=0.2\pi$ in the forward direction (indicated by arrow pointing towards right) and then in the backward direction by decreasing $B$ (indicated by arrow towards left) and plot the order parameter $R$ (see Fig.~\ref{fig:fig11}).
-From Fig.~\ref{fig:fig11}, we observe that in the forward run (blue circles), the states change from scattered to $\pi$ to a consensus with an explosive transition from $\pi$ state to a consensus state.
-The point of transition or the tipping point shifts to a lower value of $B$ as the width $\gamma$ increases implying that a population with broader conviction distribution is more susceptible to change in opinions and forming consensus with respect to increase in the latitude of acceptance, compared to a narrowly peaked distribution where a less diverse population tend to stick with their opinions and fail to arrive a common decision even if there are significant changes in their environment~\cite{schawe2021}.
+The upper panel in Fig.~\ref{fig:fig12} presents the results for $B-A=0.2\pi$ meaning out of the total range of phase differences, 20 $\%$ is occupied by the neutral region.
+We start with the parameters $A=0$ and $B=0.2\pi$ and increment $A$ and $B$ maintaining the neutral region at $ B-A=0.2\pi$ in the forward direction (indicated by blue circles and arrow pointing towards right) and then in the backward direction by decreasing $B$ (indicated by red triangles and arrow towards left) and plot the order parameter $R$ (see Fig.~\ref{fig:fig12}).
+In Fig.~\ref{fig:fig12}, the theoretical $R$ values obtained from Eqs.~\eqref{eq:eq30}-~\eqref{eq:eq36} are shown with green solid lines for forward runs and black dashed lines for backward runs.
+From Fig.~\ref{fig:fig12}, we observe that in the forward run (blue circles), the states change from scattered to $\pi$ to a consensus with an explosive transition from $\pi$ state to a consensus state.
+The point of transition from $\pi$ state to consensus shifts to a lower value of $B$ as the width $\gamma$ increases implying that a population with broader conviction distribution is more susceptible to change in opinions and forming consensus with respect to increase in the latitude of rejection (or acceptance), compared to a narrowly peaked distribution where a less diverse population tend to stick with their opinions and fail to arrive a common decision even if there are significant changes in the environment~\cite{schawe2021}.
 In the backward run, the state maintains a consensus until another tipping point is reached, beyond which the state changes from a consensus to a fragmented state.
 The presence of two tipping points, one in the forward run and the other in the backward run along with overlap of initial and final macroscopic measure indicates that the process is reversible~\citep{macy2021}.
-If the neutral region is increased to $B-A=0.5\pi$, again two tipping points are observed indicating reversibility of state as shown in the lower panel of Fig.~\ref{fig:fig11}(f)-(h).
-The degree of coherence in various dynamical states are independent of the range of neutral region as can be seen in Fig.~\eqref{fig:fig11}, for instance for a particular $\gamma$ and $B$, in the consensus region $R$ values are nearly equal in the upper and lower panels.
-Also, independent of the range of neutral region, the area under the hysteresis loop decreases with increase in $\gamma$.
-For the same $\gamma$, the system exhibits scattered states for larger range of $B$ when neutral region is large while the range for consensus diminishes.
-This implies that the undecided individuals (denoted by the neutral region) in a population favours the scattered opinions and are comparatively less favourable to consensus formation~\citep{balenzuela2015}.
+If the neutral region is increased to $B-A=0.5\pi$, again two tipping points are observed indicating reversibility of state as shown in the lower panel of Fig.~\ref{fig:fig12}(f)-(h).
+The degree of coherence in the consensus region seems independent of the range of the neutral region meaning for a particular $\gamma$, $R$ values in the consensus region are nearly equal in the upper and lower panels of Fig.~\ref{fig:fig12}.
+Also, for both 0.2 $\pi$ and 0.5 $\pi$ neutral ranges (upper and lower panels), the area under the hysteresis loop (yellow region) decreases with increase in $\gamma$.
+For the same $\gamma$, the system exhibits scattered states for a larger range of $B$ when the neutral region is large while the range for consensus diminishes.
+This implies that the undecided individuals (denoted by the neutral region $K_{ij}=0$) in a population favours the scattered opinions and are comparatively less favourable to consensus formation~\citep{balenzuela2015}.